Recipes from Italy

 FOR THE PAN DI SPAGNA

-• IMPORTANT!
-You need to make TWO Pan di Spagna of the same size.
-So perform the indicated procedure twice for two cake pans.
-Doses for a springform cake pan of 22 cm (9 inch)
+• Important!
+You need to make two Pan di Spagna of the same size.
+Repeat the procedure twice using two cake pans.

 • 150 g granulated sugar - ¾ cup